A Precise Determination of $\alpha_s$ from the Heavy Jet Mass Distribution

 To assess sensitivity to missing effects from the mass of the $b$ quark, we consider excluding the lower energy data $Q$, following~\cite{Abbate:2010xh,Abbate:2012jh}.
-Using the subset with $Q \ge 90$\,GeV (355 points) gives $\alpha_s = 0.1145 \pm 0.0021$.
-Taking $Q \le 100$\,GeV (99 points) gives $\alpha_s = 0.1177 \pm 0.0025$.
-To address concerns about the quality of the {\sc delphi} data~\cite{Wicke:1999zz,Nason:2025qbx}, we refit removing all {\sc delphi} datasets, giving \mbox{$\alpha_s = 0.1141 \pm 0.0020$}, and also fit using~\cite{Wicke:1999zz} which gives \mbox{$\alpha_s=0.1143 \pm 0.0019$} (and increases $\chi^2$ by $7.3$).
+Using the subset with $Q \ge 90$\,GeV (355 points) gives $\alpha_s = 0.1145 \pm 0.0020$.
+Taking $Q \le 100$\,GeV (99 points) gives $\alpha_s = 0.1163 \pm 0.0021$.
+To address concerns about the quality of the {\sc delphi} data~\cite{Wicke:1999zz,Nason:2025qbx}, we refit removing all {\sc delphi} datasets, giving $\alpha_s = 0.1142 \pm 0.0021$, and also fit using~\cite{Wicke:1999zz} which gives $\alpha_s=0.1143 \pm 0.0020$ (and increases $\chi^2$ by $14.1$).
 These results are consistent with our global fits.

-Next, we assess the importance of handling correlations properly.
-First, we note that if we drop the off-diagonal terms in $\sigma_{ij}^{\rm exp}$, we find {$\alpha_s = 0.1135 \pm 0.0019$}, within uncertainties.
-On the other hand, if we drop the off-diagonal terms in $\sigma_{ij}^{\rm theo}$ we get {$\alpha_s = 0.1118 \pm 0.0028$}.
-This suggests that a proper handling of theory correlations has a significant effect on the fit results.
+Finally we carry out analyses to emphasize the importance of handling correlations properly.
+First, we note that if we drop the off-diagonal terms in $\sigma_{ij}^{\rm exp}$, we find $\alpha_s = 0.1137 \pm 0.0018$, within our uncertainties.
+However, if we drop the important off-diagonal terms in $\sigma_{ij}^{\rm theo}$ we get $\alpha_s = 0.1125 \pm 0.0026$, which is a bigger effect.
+This suggests that inclusion of the full theory correlations is important to obtain proper fit results.

 We have provided a comprehensive analysis of available data on heavy jet mass.
 Innovations include improved treatments of the dijet/OPE and trijet/shoulder region, inclusion of theory correlations during the fitting, and careful attention to the range of data used for fitting.
 We found that, with resummation, fits are minimally sensitive to the fit range, in contrast to fixed-order perturbation theory which leads to an essentially linear dependence of the extracted $\alpha_s$ on the lower bound of the fit range.
 We find evidence for a negative power correction in the tail of the distribution only if Sudakov shoulder resummation is included.
-Our extracted value is $\alpha_s(m_Z) = 0.1145^{+0.0021}_{-0.0019}$, which is compatible with the result determined from thrust~\cite{Benitez:2024nav,Abbate:2010xh} and \mbox{$C$-parameter}~\cite{Hoang:2015hka}, and compatible to the world average~\cite{ParticleDataGroup:2024cfk} at the 1.6-$\sigma$ level.
+Our extracted value is $0.1148^{+ 0.0015}_{-0.0022}$, which is compatible with the result determined from thrust~\cite{Benitez:2024nav,Abbate:2010xh} and \mbox{$C$-parameter}~\cite{Hoang:2015hka}, and compatible to the world average~\cite{ParticleDataGroup:2024cfk} at the 1.8-$\sigma$ level.